 - The need for organizational layoffs

 Too Small to Fail?

 Did your heart skip a beat when you read that list?
-Or maybe you think your organization is small enough that you can deal with those things You may be right. to be featured in headlines, even if.
-Good Change or Bad can attract public attention, but if they come up. negative press can be enough to destroy your program.
+Or maybe you think your organization is small enough that you can deal with those things.
+You may be right.
+But unexpected things happen, and both good and bad events can attract public attention.
+And negative press can be enough to destroy your program or even your organization.
 So get ready while things are calm.